 In recent years, Neste has become the world’s largest biofuels player with regards to circular economy.
-While we are aiming even higher, already 80% of the production of our renewable products is based on waste and residues.
+Approximately 80% of the production of our renewable products is based on waste and residues.

 We are continuously on a search for new, even lower quality wastes and residues to be utilized in the production of our premium-quality products.
 With the company’s proprietary NEXBTL technology, renewable products can be refined flexibly from a wide variety of low-quality raw materials while the end-products retain their high quality.
 Here are examples of wastes and residues that we have in our raw material portfolio: